geerlingguy/ansible-role-postgresql/README.md

         port: # defaults to postgresql_port
         state: # defaults to 'present'

-A list of privileges to ensure exist on the server.
-The `database` and `roles` is required; all other properties are optional.
+A list of users to ensure exist on the server.
+Only the `name` is required; all other properties are optional.

     postgresql_privs:
       - database: #required;